senducusin/SO_2.0/README.md

 **Notes:**
 - Teams **A to D** will be **randomly assigned** prior to the draft.
-- At the end of the draft, players may opt to swap a team member with another captain, provided both members are within the same score bracket and no more than one other captain objects to the swap.
+- At the end of the draft, captains may opt to swap a team member with another captain, provided both members are within the same score bracket and no more than one other captain objects to the swap.

 ---